1. Rivers

 Canada is the second-largest country in the world in terms of geographical area, occupying two-fifths of North America.
 Despite its immense size, it is one of the most sparsely populated countries in the world, and many Canadians pride themselves on the majesty, grandeur and breadth of their pristine landscapes.
 Some of Canada’s most notable natural treasures include:

-• Niagara Falls is a thundering cataract located on the Niagara River, which forms a natural border between the United States and Canada.
+• Niagara Falls—This thundering cataract located on the Niagara River forms a natural border between the United States and Canada.
 There are, in fact, three separate waterfalls: two that sit in the US—the American Falls and Bridal Veil Falls—and the Horseshoe Falls located in Canada.

-• The Canadian Shield is the largest expanse of exposed Pre-Cambrian rock on Earth.
-The Shield's surface features an average relief of nearly 100 ft.
+• The Canadian Shield—The Shield is the largest expanse of exposed Pre-Cambrian rock on Earth.
+Its surface features an average relief of nearly 100 ft.
 (30 m), with some areas rising to over 4,900 ft.
 (1,500 m) in northern Labrador and on Baffin Island.

-• Gros Morne National Park, a UNESCO World Heritage Site, is located on the west coast of Newfoundland.
-Crisscrossed by hiking trails, the expansive park covers an area of almost 700 sq mi.
+• Gros Morne National Park—A UNESCO World Heritage Site, this expansive park is located on the west coast of Newfoundland.
+Crisscrossed by hiking trails, it covers an area of almost 700 sq mi.
 (1,813 sq km) and features diverse scenery and ecosystems, including soaring fjords, rugged mountains, dense forests and coastal lowlands.

-• The St. Lawrence River, the second-largest river in Canada and the third-largest in North America, is one of the region’s most significant waterways.
+• The St. Lawrence River—The second-largest river in Canada and the third-largest in North America, it is one of the region’s most significant waterways.
 An estimated 15 animal species migrate through and along the river throughout the year, including salmon and various birds.
 Many rare and endangered species, such as the spotted turtle, also inhabit the river.

 Much of Canada consists of arctic and subarctic territories, which experience very cold winters and short, cool summers.
 But overall, the country has a varied climate.
 Its southernmost point, Middle Island in Lake Erie, lies at the same latitude as northern California, and the Great Lakes moderate the weather in southern Ontario and Quebec, creating similar conditions to the American Midwest, with hot, humid summers and cold, snowy winters.